doableware/djongo/docs/README.md

 </code></pre>
  and others... fully supported.

+# Integration with Django

+## Reuse Django Models

+ Django is a stable framework with continuous development and enhancements.
+The Django ORM is quite extensive and feature rich.
+Defining *another* ORM to work with MongoDB means reproducing the entire Django ORM again.
+The new ORM needs to constantly align with the Django ORM.
+The idea behind Djongo is to **reuse** existing Django ORM features by finally translating SQL queries to MongoDB syntax.

+ As **SQL syntax will never change** regardless of future additions to Django, by using Djongo your code is now future proof!

-# Stop the immigrations
+## Stop the immigrations

   MongoDB is a schema free DB.
 You no longer need to run <code> manage.py migrate</code> every time you change a model.
+Making changes to your models is easier.

 # Embedded Model

- SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an embedded doucument into mongoDB
+SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an embedded document into mongoDB

+Define the model to embed into parent model, like any Django model:

 ```python
 from djongo import models